DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - 🍈Dissolvable: usually written in a web/mobile language and is executed on each local machine when the specific management web page is accessed (such as captive portal).
 A dissolvable NAC agent can be set to run once and then terminate.
         - 🍈Permanent: installed on the monitored system as a persistent background service
     - Just as you need to control physical access to equipment and wiring, you need to use logical controls to protect a network; there are a variety of devices that provide this type of protection, including:
-        - **Stateful and Stateless firewalls** can perform inspection of the network packets and use rules, signatures and patterns to determine whether the packet should be delivered.
+        - 💥**Stateful and Stateless firewalls** can perform inspection of the network packets and use rules, signatures and patterns to determine whether the packet should be delivered.
 Circuit-level firewalls (aka circuit proxies) are used to establish communication sessions between trusted partners.
 In theory, they operate at the Session layer (layer 5) of the OSI model.
             - reasons for dropping a packet could include addresses that don’t exist on the network, ports or addresses that are blocked, or the content of the packet (e.g malicious packets blocked by admin policy)
             - ⚒️Tier 1 Firewall - One protected Zone e.g Internet
             - ⚒️Tier 2 Firewall - Two Protected Zones e.g Internet and DMZ and so on.